Champsodon

 Champsodon is the sole genus in the family Champsodontidae.
 These fishes, the crocodile toothfishes, are native to the Indo-Pacific region.

+Although Champsodon is the only extant genus of this family, a close relative is known in the extinct †Eochampsodon Bannikov, 2004 from the Middle Eocene (Bartonian) of the North Caucasus, Russia.

 Species

 The currently recognized species in this genus are: